Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/throneless-games/conquer/kingseat/rules/_index.md

 Rounds are played _simultaneously_.
 They have two simple phases: **Give Cards** and **Vote**.

 **Give Cards**: all players give away 1 card to their neighbor.
-The direction alternates between left neighbor and right neighbor.
+The direction alternates between left neighbor and right neighbor (per round).

-**Vote:** all players secretly pick a card from their Hand: their Vote.
+**Vote:** all players secretly pick a card from their Hand ( = their Vote).

 * Once everyone is ready, reveal the cards.
 * The Prince with the **most votes** wins.